prebid/prebid.github.io/dev-docs/bidders/adbookpsp.md

 ];
 ```

-*NOTE*: Supporting outstream video requires the publisher to set up a renderer as described [in the Prebid docs here:](https://docs.prebid.org/dev-docs/show-outstream-video-ads.html)
+*NOTE*: Supporting outstream video requires the publisher to set up a renderer as described [in the Prebid docs](https://docs.prebid.org/dev-docs/show-outstream-video-ads.html).

 #### Testing params